russellrl19/GreenBook/README.md

 install.packages(c("shiny","shinydashboard","shinyTime","RMySQL","dbConnect","DBI","gWidgets","shinyjs","shinyalert","shinyBS","plotly","ggplot2","scales","glue","grid","RColorBrewer","rmarkdown","png","jpeg","sodium"))
 ```

-Open server.R and ensure that the AWS server access is NOT commented out and that the local server access is commented out
+Open server.R and ensure that the AWS server access is NOT commented out and that the local server access is commented out.
 ```
   # FOR AWS #
   options(